 Sustainable packaging is environmentally responsible and adds brand value by appealing to conscientious consumers.
 Unfortunately, there is a lot of confusion surrounding end-of-life options for many types of packaging.
-Inconsistency in labeling and lack of regulation has made it too easy for companies to label their packaging as “sustainable” or “green,” when it is not any better for the environment than a plastic bag.
+Inconsistency in labeling and lack of regulation has made it too easy for companies to label their packaging as “sustainable” or “green” when it is not any better for the environment than a plastic bag.

 The How2Recycle program was designed to comply with the Federal Trade Commission’s Guidelines for Environmental Marketing Claims.
-Consumers should look for the How2Recycle logo on packaging for confirmation that manufacturers are actually living up to their sustainable packaging marketing claims.
+Consumers should look for the How2Recycle logo on the packaging for confirmation that manufacturers are actually living up to their sustainable packaging marketing claims.

 Pouches, envelopes and mailers, in particular, are often constructed from multiple layers of different types of material that are bonded together.
-Consumers should be pay attention to packaging that is advertised as having compostable materials or made partially with recycled content, without giving any other information.
+Consumers should pay attention to packaging that is advertised as having compostable materials or made partially with recycled content without giving any other information.
 If the package has a How2Recycle label, the consumer will be able to quickly and clearly identify if it is recyclable everywhere, may be recyclable depending on the location, or is not recyclable anywhere at all.
 The labels also break down the packaging parts to inform consumers how to separate recyclable parts of a package from landfill items.

 PAC is a proud member of the Sustainable Packaging Coalition.
 Our sustainable packaging products carry the How2Recycle logo because we want to make it clear to consumers that they are getting a certified sustainable package from a brand they can trust.
 For more information on PAC’s sustainable packaging solutions or the How2Recycle program, please Contact Us.